-Throughout the year ended 31 March 2022, Strategic Investment Board Ltd has complied with all relevant Code provisions.
+Throughout the year ended 31 March 2023, Strategic Investment Board Ltd has complied with all relevant Code provisions.

-4.2.1.17 Certification
+4.2.15 Certification

 As Accounting Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
 My review of the effectiveness of the system of internal governance is informed by the work of the Internal Auditors and senior staff within the organisation, who have responsibility for the development and maintenance of the internal control framework.
-I also consider the comments made by the NIAO in its management letter and other reports.
+I also consider the comments made by the NIAO in its Report to those Charged with Governance and other reports.
 I have been advised on the implications of the result of my review of the effectiveness of the system of internal control, by the Strategic Investment Board Ltd Board and by the Audit Committee.

 Strategic Investment Board Ltd has a rigorous system of accountability on which I rely, as Accounting Officer, to form an opinion on the probity and use of public funds, as detailed in Managing Public Money NI.
-Having considered the operation of its governance framework, I am content that Strategic Investment Board Ltd has operated a sound system of internal governance during the period 2021-22.
+Having considered the operation of its governance framework, I am content that Strategic Investment Board Ltd has operated a sound system of internal governance during the period 2022-23.

-4.2.2 Remuneration and Staff Report
+4.2.16 Remuneration and Staff Report

-4.2.2.1 Remuneration Policy
+4.2.17 Remuneration Policy

-The Remuneration Committee consists of non-executive board members of the company.
+The Remuneration Committee consists of Non-Executive Board Members of the company.
 The Remuneration Committee was chaired by Gerry McGinn up to March 2022.
 Duncan McCausland and Kathryn Thomson are members.
 The Chief Executive and Finance Manager attend as observers and the HR Manager provides a secretariat function.

-The committee considers and, if satisfied, approves all appointments to posts with a salary greater than £50,000 pa.
-The Chief Executive was delegated the authority to approve appointments below this threshold, commencing March 2012.
+The committee considers and, if satisfied, approves all appointments to posts with a salary greater than £76,981 pa.
+The Chief Executive was delegated the authority to approve appointments below this threshold, commencing August 2022.